 5. Know that you can’t do it all!

 I told you at the top of this post how big Walt Disney World was… well, you will not be able to do it all in one trip – and maybe not even in 2 or 3 or 7 trips!
 There is still so much we have yet to see and do at Walt Disney World (and all of the other Orlando parks and attractions).
 So you have to visit knowing that you can’t do it all.
 That brings me to the next tip…

 Have priorities when it comes to what you want to see and do.
 As I suggested in tip number 2, have every family member pick out the things that they want to see and do, that way, you prioritize those things, and anything else is a magical bonus.
 We have adopted this method on all of our trips.
 We all pick one ride each at each theme park and

 make sure that has a FastPass+ slot, or if not required, make a beeline for that ride/attraction.
 Even if we do nothing else that day, we have done the one thing that we wanted to do.
 This also leads me to the next couple of tips as they will affect your vacation!

 7. Walking & footwear

 I can’t tell you which shoes are the best to wear – everyone is so different.
-I wear Crocs (Olivia or Jayna style), my husband and son wear trainers.
+I wear Crocs (Olivia or Jayna style), and my husband and son wear trainers.
 I’ve seen guests in all types of shoes.
-Whichever ones you take, make sure they’re the most well worn in and comfortable shoes you own!
+Whichever ones you take, make sure they’re the most well-worn and comfortable shoes you own!
 And take plasters for blisters, because you may well get them, even with all of your preparation!

 8. The weather